 eficheck, and those installers contain many EFI firmware updates which don’t reveal their version numbers (in either numbering system).

-The following lists give the EFI firmware versions supported in the last Mojave update 10.14.3, and following installation of the High Sierra Security Update 2019-001 or Sierra Security Update 2019-001.
+The following lists give the EFI firmware versions supported in the last Mojave update 10.14.5, and following installation of the High Sierra Security Update 2019-003 or Sierra Security Update 2019-003.
 If you are running an earlier version of macOS, such as El Capitan, then you should refer to the previous version of this list instead.
-These versions were not changed by the 10.14.3 Supplemental Update of 7 February 2019.

 That displayed in System Information uses five decimal numbers separated by dots, e.g